oconnor663/applied_crypto_2021_fall/sha256/readme.md

    that the total byte-length of the message plus the padding is an exact multiple of 64.

 That translation made things a little less elegant.
-The first byte we append is less obvious, and the multiply-by-8 step is easy to forget.
+The first byte is less obvious, and the multiply-by-8 step is easy to forget.
 But we'll manage.

 How do we determine the number of 0x00 bytes in step 4?
 If you like little arithmetic puzzles, this is another good one to think about on your own before